Are you denying your clients their natural high?

 Perhaps most importantly, involving clients earlier and more often in the research process means they are more likely to take ownership of the insights that result and focus on trying to leverage them in their business.
 Overall, it strengthens relationships between client and agency, based on a healthy degree of mutual respect.
 Mark urged research agencies to take more of a coaching role in the insights process, helping clients to arrive at an outcome, rather than managing the whole process themselves.

 Technology is playing an increasingly important role in this co-creation approach to uncovering insights.
 Modern tools allow research data and visualizations to be shared and modified more easily between agency and client.
 Agencies can share findings and encourage clients to discuss and comment – even to dive into the data themselves and have a play!
 Agencies and clients can collaborate to investigate different views of the data or try different ways of visualizing the data in an easy, iterative process.
 It’s an exciting way to ‘mainline’ the dopamine of insights.

 Achieving 'Kodak moments'

 In a similar vein, I also enjoyed a presentation from RANZ Fellow Murray Campbell of Baseline Consulting.
 Murray talked wistfully about the disappearance of ‘Kodak moments’ – that is, the good old days when you queued at the photo shop counter to collect your envelope of holiday snaps, enjoying the anticipation of seeing your photos for the first time.
 What would be revealed?
-Had you managed to capture the essence of experiences you enjoyed?
+Had you managed to capture the essence of the experiences you enjoyed?
 Would there be any outstanding photos in amongst the inevitable dud shots?
 Would there be an otherwise fantastic photo ruined by that one friend who always manages to close his eyes at just the wrong moment?

 Those days of anticipation are long gone.
 The rise of digital photography means we now get instant gratification when it comes to photos.
 Didn’t quite get the shot you wanted?
 Take it again (and again and again…).
 Colors don’t quite match your creative vision?
 Apply a filter.
 Someone (or something) unexpected in the photo?
 Cropping will take care of that.